 Students who wish to participate in the formal ceremonies of convocation do so at the ceremony immediately following completion of the academic requirements for their credential.
-Students who do not wish to participate in convocation ceremonies may receive their credential in absentia by so informing the Registrar.
-Information on the ceremonies and the in absentia alternative are automatically sent to students who file an Intention to Graduate form with the Registrar.
+Students who do not wish to participate in convocation ceremonies may receive their credential in absentia by so informing the Registrar's Office.
+Information on the ceremonies and the in absentia alternative are automatically sent to students who file an Application to Graduate form with the Registrar's Office and are requested to complete the Notice of Attendance form.